About Ephpheta > What We Do

 The Ephpheta Centre is a Centre for deaf and hard of hearing people.
 Our work includes pastoral care, sacramental services, support and advocacy.
 Visitation is an important part of our work.

 The Ephpheta Centre is a special ministry of the Catholic Archdiocese of Sydney.
 We are also supported by the Dioceses of Parramatta and Broken Bay.

-The Vision of Ephpheta is to give God’s love by following the Good News of Jesus Christ and reaching out to the Deaf and Hearing Impaired Communities.
+The Vision of Ephpheta is to give God’s love by following the Good News of Jesus Christ and reaching out to the Deaf and Hard of Hearing Communities.

-Our Mission is to create opportunities for continuing faith development for the members of the Deaf and Hearing Impaired Communities by faithfully carrying on the mission of Jesus Christ.
+Our Mission is to create opportunities for continuing faith development for the members of the Deaf and Hard of Hearing Communities by faithfully carrying on the mission of Jesus Christ.